jsolis/hubot-particle/README.md

-# Hubot Particle Photon Adapter
+# Hubot Particle Photon Script

 ## Description

-This Hubot adapter uses the ParticleJS library to communicate and control your Particle Photon / Particle Core devices.
+This Hubot script uses the ParticleJS library to communicate and control your Particle Photon / Particle Core devices.
 The syntax was inspired by the particle cli utility.

 ## Supported Features